DevTylerSander/DevSystem-V2/DevSystem-V2.md

 	-delete {name} - deletes channels for testing bots

 /dev (This command goes in  /commands/dev folder)
-	-add {user} - gives a user the developer role
+	-add {user} - gives a user the developer role this should open a menu for the user to fill out information about the new developer.
+Like what programing languages they know. some stuff about them ect.
 	-remove {user} - removes the developer role from user -info {user} - gives information about the developer -update {user} - updates users information

-/commission (only allows users to create a ticket if they have accepted the tos) (This command goes in  /commands/commission folder)
-	-create - this creates a commission ticket
-	-delete - this deletes a commission ticket
-	-close	- this closes a commission ticket
-	-assign - this will assign a developer to a commission -remove - this will remove a developer from a commission

 /embed (This command goes in  /commands/embed folder)
 	-create {name} - this will open a menu and ask for a all information regarding a embed and store these in a database